SubhasreeSengupta/jekyll-now/_posts/2017-11-21-Project-Intro.md

 ![_config.yml]({{ site.baseurl }}/images/Project_pipeline.PNG)

-In each of the sections below we describe each of the 3 main steps of the pipeline.
+In the sections below we describe each of the 3 main steps of the pipeline:
-(1) We first describe the instrument separation task.
+1. Separation of the sources in the given music file
-(2) Then we motivate the need for the predominant instrument identification task and describe our approach.
+2. Identifying the predominant instrument in each of these files
-(3) We finally connect (1),(2) to address the transcription process and describe our method.
+3. Do transcription for each file based on the labels obtained for them

 # Instrument Segregation: